HappilyIgnorant/IFB207-Assignment3/readme.txt

 Justin Hughes - N10206191
 Trần Vũ Nhất Nam - N10306234

+Notes:
+We have implemented a PostgreSQL database and use it to deploy our app to Heroku, but it seems to be not really stable.
+If there is any issues, please change SQLALCHEMY_DATABASE_URI to 'sqlite:///...' (which is commented out)

-Test accounts:          Passwords:          Notes: batman@mail.com         batman              (Have 2 items for sale, 1 item sold, 3 items bidded) test@gmail.com          123                 (Nearly half of the items for sale was created by this account) charlie@gmail.com       123a                (Totally blank account)
+Test accounts:          Passwords:          Notes: batman@mail.com         batman              (Have 2 items for sale, 1 item sold, 3 items bidded) test@gmail.com          123                 (Nearly half of the items for sale was created by this account) charlie@gmail.com       123a                (Totally blank account, not available in SQLite database)

-We have implemented a PostgreSQL server, but it seems to be not really stable, so we use our SQLite database instead.
-For marking purpose, please change SQLALCHEMY_DATABASE_URI to 'postgres:///...' as a proof of implementation.

 Images references